androolloyd/DAppNodePackage-bitwarden/getting-started.md

 # Let's get you started running your own password manager.

-Your are now in control of all your password but we can make it more comfortable.
+You are now in control of all your passwords, but we can make it more comfortable.

 ## Access to bitwarden from anywhere.

 ### Setup your subdomain

-This package
+This package has a preconfigured expose setting for the bitwarden application, please visit: [Network Settings](http://my.dappnode/#/system/network) to configure your tunnel.

 ## Download browser extensions